Kerala govt orders probe into cultural programme controversy | Politics

 The Kerala government on Tuesday ordered a probe into the alleged depiction of Muslims as extremists in a cultural programme staged during the inauguration of the recent state school youth festival here.

-The issue snowballed into a political controversy with opposition Congress demanding an apology from Chief Minister Pinarayi Vijayan.
+The development comes after the issue snowballed into a political controversy with opposition Congress demanding an apology from Chief Minister Pinarayi Vijayan.

 General Education Minister V Sivankutty instructed the Director of the Public Instructions (DPI) to probe the matter and submit a report in this regard in a week.